vhaghani26/rocketchip/README.md

 - `rule call_peaks`: call ChIP-seq peaks
 - `rule fastqc_postprocessing`: run quality control on samples post-processing

 These rules are loosely written in the order they get executed.
-If you want to run the whole pipeline up to a certain point, using the `snakemake -j 4 -p rulename_wc` command will determine all the dependencies of that rule and generate the output required by the specified rule.
+If you want to run the whole pipeline up to a certain point, using the `snakemake -j 4 -p --use-conda rulename_wc` command will determine all the dependencies of that rule and generate the output required by the specified rule.
 This means everything needed beforehand will be run and their outputs saved, but anything beyond the specified rule will not be run.
+It is also important to know that Snakemake knows when it can and should rerun things.
+For example, if you include a new sample, it will rerun the analysis for only that sample, not everything.
+It has a "memory" in that way based on the file outputs.
+If you try to rerun a rule that has already been run succesfully, it will tell you that there is nothing to be done.
+That's the magic that is Snakemake.

 #### 00_conda_software
 The repository contains a folder called `00_conda_software` that contains individual `yml` files with each specified software, including its version number, to be used for each rule in the pipeline.
 This ensures replicability and reproducibility of analysis results.